What Is Preference Optimization Doing, and Why?

-\begin{itemize}[leftmargin=*,itemsep=0em,parsep=0.1em,topsep=0.1em] \item Many code repositories suggested \emph{gradient clipping} by default, limiting the gradient norm to prevent exploding gradients.
+\begin{itemize}[leftmargin=1em,itemsep=0em,parsep=0.1em,topsep=0.1em] \item Many code repositories suggested \emph{gradient clipping} by default, limiting the gradient norm to prevent exploding gradients.
 In Appendix~\ref{app:support}, we observe that such extreme cases are rare; however, when they do occur, they typically result in a large negative overall $\mathcal{G}$.
 In contrast, removing them yields an overall $\mathcal{G}$ that is near zero in PPO and positive in DPO.
 This observation suggests that such outliers can exert disproportionately large negative effects on the stability of optimization dynamics, potentially disrupting information accumulated over many prior training steps.

-Moreover, beyond the dynamic learning rate inherently provided by Adam~\cite{kingma2014adam} and AdamW~\cite{loshchilov2017decoupled}, DPO typically employs an additional \emph{decayed learning rate scheduler}, whereas PPO generally does not.
+\item Beyond the dynamic learning rate inherently provided by Adam~\citep{kingma2014adam} and AdamW~\citep{loshchilov2017decoupled}, DPO typically employs an additional \emph{decayed learning rate scheduler}, whereas PPO generally does not.
 This practice implies an implicit opinion within the community: DPO is supervised learning that can converge within a limited number of training steps, whereas PPO is reinforcement learning, where the point of achieving a proper policy is uncertain.

-\item SimPO~\cite{meng2024simpo} proposes replacing the reward formulation in DPO with the average log-likelihood, resulting in a simpler objective that eliminates the need for the reference model.
-Following the derivation similar to that of Eq.~\eqref{eq:dpo2}, SimPO also involves \emph{loss reweighting}, but takes the form resembling $\sigma[\log{\pi(y^-|x;\boldsymbol\theta)}-\log{\pi(y^+|x;\boldsymbol\theta)}]$.
-This indicates that SimPO employs a reweighting function that contrasts with the implicit reward mechanism $\omega(x,y^+,y^-)$ in DPO, yet yields the same effect of assigning larger weights to data with insufficient margins.
+\item \emph{Simple preference optimization}~(SimPO)~\citep{meng2024simpo} proposes replacing the reward formulation in DPO with the average log-likelihood, resulting in a simpler objective that eliminates the reference model.
+Following the derivation similar to \eqref{eq:dpo2}, SimPO also involves \emph{loss reweighting}, but takes the form resembling $\sigma\big(-\Delta_{\boldsymbol\theta}(z)\big)$.
+This indicates that SimPO employs a reweighting function that contrasts with the implicit reward mechanism $\omega_{\boldsymbol{\theta}{\vert_\mathrm{detach}}}$ in DPO, yet yields the same effect of assigning larger weights to data with insufficient margins.